-Often the nasty surprise after buying a used car is not long in coming: As soon as the purchase price has been paid and the first kilometers have been driven, the on-board computer reports or other - partly hidden - defects appear, to which the dealer did not even point out before signing the sales contract.
-Incorrect assurances such as freedom from accidents, a certain mileage or fuel consumption are often only revealed afterwards.
+The nasty surprise after buying a used car is often not long in coming: the purchase price has hardly been paid and the first kilometers driven when the on-board computer reports or other – sometimes hidden – defects appear that the dealer did not even point out before signing the purchase contract Has.
+Incorrect assurances such as no accidents, a certain mileage or fuel consumption are often only revealed afterwards.

 If you then turn to the dealer, claims are not infrequently rejected with phrases such as “bought as seen”, “sold without any warranty” or with reference to your own, supposedly faulty driving style.
 However, the fact is: The commercial used car dealer as an entrepreneur can only shorten warranty rights to consumers to an extremely small extent, for example by reducing the limitation period for defects to one year.
 Furthermore, the car dealer has to observe special duties to provide information and information.